SHORT STORY 18

-“You're guess is probably more informed than mine.
-With the Easter weekend, and the fact that the incident's already been prevented, means this kind of situation isn't exactly, how should I put it, the qualified personnel's top priority.”
+“Your guess is probably more informed than mine.
+With the Easter weekend, and the fact that the incident's already been prevented, it means this kind of situation isn't exactly, how should I put it, the qualified personnel's top priority.”

-“No shit,” I said, as we strolled along that endless labyrinth.
+“No shit,” I said, as we strolled along that dull labyrinth.

 “What did these two do?”

 “Haven't they already debriefed you?”

 Mr. Hastings paused and took a step sideways with a smile.
 “Makes sense.
 I mean, why would they tell me all the details.
 Of course not.
 Who am I. No top-secret-clearance for the new lad on the job.
 Fair enough.”

 “How many of these things have they brought you in on?”